 Increase in Urban Warehouses:

-Typically, warehouses are located in the outskirts of cities due to a lack of space and exorbitant rates inside the city.
-But with more and more customers demanding same-day deliveries, businesses will have to build warehouses and fulfillment centers closer to the city.
+Typically, warehouses are located on the outskirts of cities due to a lack of space and exorbitant rates inside the city.
+But with more and more customers demanding same-day deliveries, businesses will have to build warehouses and micro fulfilment centres closer to the city.
 With urban warehouses, businesses can take advantage of their convenient location and complete deliveries much faster by reducing transit times and making access to delivery agents easier.

-One popular option many businesses are toying with to set up an urban warehouse is using physical stores as fulfillment centers and delivering orders directly from these stores.
-For instance, many news outlets have reported that Amazon is planning to turn Sears and JCPenney stores into fulfillment centers.
+One popular option many businesses are toying with to set up an urban warehouse is using physical stores as fulfilment centres and delivering orders directly from these stores.
+For instance, many news outlets have reported that Amazon is planning to turn Sears and JCPenney stores into fulfilment centres.